-Neamatalla worked as a producer for Al-Jazeera Mubasher based in Doha covering local and regional political issues, according to a report by his employer, and news reports.
-Before that, he worked as a producer for state owned news channel Nile TV, in Egypt, where he covered local political and cultural news, according to those reports, and a local journalist and press freedom advocate who spoke with CPJ via messaging app on the condition of anonymity, citing fear of reprisal.
+Neamatalla worked as a producer for Al-Jazeera Mubasher based in Doha, Qatar, covering local and regional political issues, according to a report by his employer and news reports.
+Before that, he worked as a producer for the Egyptian state-owned news channel Nile TV, where he covered local political and cultural news, according to those reports and a local journalist and press freedom advocate, who spoke with CPJ on the condition of anonymity, citing fear of reprisal.

 On December 31, 2018, Neamatalla was in Egypt for a short vacation with his family.
-When he tried to travel back to Doha authorities at Borg al-Arab airport in Alexandria confiscated his passport and told him he was not allowed to leave the country, according to news reports, and a family member who spoke with CPJ via messaging app on the condition of anonymity, citing fear of reprisal.
+When he tried to travel back to Doha, authorities at Borg al-Arab airport in Alexandria confiscated his passport and told him he was not allowed to leave the country, according to news reports, and a family member who spoke with CPJ on the condition of anonymity, citing fear of reprisal.

 During the period that the journalist was out of touch with his family and lawyer, he was detained in a state security detention center in Alexandria, where authorities used electric shocks on him and kept him blindfolded for 75 days, according to the family member and news reports citing Neamatalla’s wife.

 The family member told CPJ that authorities questioned Neamatalla about his colleagues and work at Al-Jazeera Mubasher several times.

 Since his arrest, prosecutors have renewed Neamatalla’s pretrial detention every 45 days, according to the family member.

 In late September 2022, authorities transferred Neamatalla from Cairo’s Tora Prison to Badr City Prison located northeast of Cairo; he continues to suffer from back problems he developed while sleeping on the floor in Tora prison, according to the family member.